pichim/PES_Board/docs/markdown/line_follower.md

 - SDA pin - Used for data transfer in I2C standard (``PB_9``)
 - SCL pin - Used for clock synchronization (``PB_8``)
-- bar_dist - Distance from wheel axis to leds on sensor bar / array
+- bar_dist - Distance from wheel axis to LEDs on sensor bar / array
 - d_wheel - Wheel diameter in meters
 - b_wheel - Wheelbase, distance from wheel to wheel in meters
 - max_motor_vel_rps - Maximum motor speed given in revolutions per second